 Before the insights provided by neuroscience, attachment science, and science-based couples therapy, therapists were quite divided over these phenomena of rumination and obsession.
 Their confusion didn’t help couples much.
 In many cases, even today, all-purpose couples therapy can make things much worse.

 Some therapists believed that rumination was healthy and should be supported in therapy.
 Others thought that it was a normal behavior early on, but if it became protracted, a sort of complicated grief emerged that prevented a couple from healing.

 Still, another point of view was that the rumination and obsession were the “engine” of therapy.
-If the couple was given enough support, and if the therapist was patient, the couple could move on by themselves.
-Fat chance.
+If the couple received enough support, and if the therapist was patient, the couple could move on by themselves—fat chance.

 “My husband cheated on me…now what?”
 Therapists understand the question.
 Many could even personally relate to the question.
 However, in the dark days before neuroscience, we did not know how to use the question therapeutically.